 How to Volunteer Virtually

-Virtual volunteering means opportunities across the country or across the globe are more accessible than ever.
+Opportunities to volunteer virtually are more accessible than ever—across town, across the country or across the globe.
 Whatever your passions may be or your schedule may allow, there’s a way to help out.
 We’ve got ways to contribute to the greater good—from the comfort of your couch—right here.

 For students: